n8henrie/n8henrie.github.io/_posts/2011-06-29-instapaper-and-readability-are-great.md

     <p />

     <div>
-      They do offer a <b>free</b> browser extension and bookmarklet (available <a href="http://www.readability.com/addons" target="_blank" style="color: rgb(17, 65, 112);">here</a>) that works great, and it features a “send to kindle” button that works great!
+      They do offer a <b>free</b> browser extension and bookmarklet (available <a href="http://www.readability.com/addons" target="_blank" style="color: rgb(17, 65, 112);">here</a>) that works great, and it features a "send to kindle" button that works great!
     </div>

     <p />

     <div>
-      One trick that often comes in handy when using these tools: If you have the bookmarklet or extension working, but you run across a page that it doesn't work on, you can frequently get it to work by using a “Print” link or a “Print view” button or equivalent.
-For example, “UpToDate” is a great medical resource… but the problem is that I only have UTD access at school… and I don't want to spend all of my time reading UTD articles at school.
-One option is to use the “email this article” button and email it to myself.
-A second option (my preference) is to click the “print” button — but not to actually print it.
-Once you've got the “print” view (wider screen, less frames, white background), you can either:
+      One trick that often comes in handy when using these tools: If you have the bookmarklet or extension working, but you run across a page that it doesn't work on, you can frequently get it to work by using a "Print" link or a "Print view" button or equivalent.
+For example, "UpToDate" is a great medical resource... but the problem is that I only have UTD access at school... and I don't want to spend all of my time reading UTD articles at school.
+One option is to use the "email this article" button and email it to myself.
+A second option (my preference) is to click the "print" button — but not to actually print it.
+Once you've got the "print" view (wider screen, less frames, white background), you can either:
     </div>

     <div>